Years: 2008 - 2011 Trims:

 What is recommended winter tire pressure for Toyota FJ Cruiser?

-Toyota FJ Cruiser tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Toyota FJ Cruiser tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Toyota FJ Cruiser tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
-Never overinflate above psi indicated on tire sidewall.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.